AT03wisdom/WisdomTimer-onGit/README.md

 swift 4.2 Xcode 10.1

-No Apple applicant
+Already applied to Apple.

+Please download from here ▼▼▼

-The latest version of the application: (unreleased)
+The latest version of the application: 1.0

 ## Usage
+Plus button to add timer.

+Touch the timer name to show now time-limit and controll.

+WisdomTimer notices the time is out even if background or locked.

 # Background of production